petaverse-cloud/pv-docs-site/docs/devices/1-getting-started/3_getting-started.md

 + Keep It Updated:

-    Keep your Petority app and [device updated](/docs/petority/devices/upgrade-firmware) to access the latest features and improvements.
+    Keep your Wagguracy app and [device updated](/docs/petority/devices/upgrade-firmware) to access the latest features and improvements.